 This was my very first day in Poland on September 27th 2011.

 On the second day, I met Krysia, my grandparents’ maid.
 She had worked for them since she was 8, being treated like a daughter of the family and she was also their shabes goy.
-Being the same age, she was the friend of my father’s younger sister.
+Being the same age, she was the friend of my father’s younger sister Dvorele.
 She is the one who discovered them, murdered at night, in July 1945.

 When she saw me, it was for her like to see a ghost of the family.
 We could not stop hugging and kissing.
 I filmed her for hours, asking her more details about my family and their childhood.